danaitri/BoundingBoxMerge/README.md

 * delta_x : Determines % extension on the x-axis.
 * delta_y : Determines % extension on the y-axis.
 * iou_threshold : Determines the IoU threshold below which two bounding boxes are merged.

-This [doc](https://https://docs.google.com/document/d/1IscgVgU2cpLAhmzIm1uNZBkrrrJ9R8MAR6D9W043Qmo/edit?usp=sharing) provides an analysis of the effect of these parameters.

 ## Visualisations